 - 3/4 teaspoon cinnamon

-Preheat oven to 350 degrees.
-Coat a 9x13 baking dish with baking spray.
+- Preheat oven to 350 degrees and spray an 8x10 baking dish with baking spray.

-In a separate medium-sized bowl, combine the flour, oats, brown sugar, granulated sugar, salt, and cinnamon.
+- Mash together the flour, oats, butter, brown sugar, granulated sugar, salt, and cinnamon.

-Bake for 35-40 minutes until fruit is bubbly and topping is golden brown.
+- Bake for 35-40 minutes until topping is golden brown.